bebasid/bebasid/dev/readme/USAGE.en.md

 bebasid --help
 ```

-Alternative (if you just want to install hosts file):
+Alternative (if you just want to install the hosts file):
 ```
 sudo wget https://raw.githubusercontent.com/bebasid/bebasid/master/releases/hosts -O /etc/hosts
 ```

 ## BSD / macOS

-Open terminal, type or copy the command below, then enter.
+Open the terminal, type or copy the command below, then enter.

 ```
 # Install